robert-carroll/canvaslms-global-custom-navigation/README.md

 ## Considerations

 - still reviewing, mostly feature complete based on my goals
-  - missed or lost the active class for courses tray when using context
   - last is root placement and sub account use
 - takeovers adjusted for beta
 - probably provide takeovers and callbacks as single files for fundays and userscripts